Emergency loans: What they are and how to get one

 Title loans

 Title loans use your car as collateral and let you borrow money against your vehicle.
 They’re typically short-term, high-interest loans for people who don’t have good credit.
-But if you don’t repay the title loan, the lender can repossess your car.
+If you don’t repay the title loan, the lender can repossess your car.

 Many title loan lenders require borrowers to own their cars outright.
-That means someone who’s still making payments on their vehicle will need to consider other loans.
+This means someone who’s still making payments on their vehicle would need to look at other loan options.

 Where to get an emergency loan

-Personal loans might be available from places like banks, credit unions and online lenders.
+Emergency loans might be available from banks, credit unions and online lenders.
 Loan types, fees and repayment schedules vary by lender.
-So if you’re interested in an emergency loan, it’s important to find a trustworthy lender and to understand the terms of any loan.
+If you’re interested in an emergency loan, it’s important to find a trustworthy lender and to understand the terms of any loan.

 How to get an emergency loan